skanikasaini6/KDD_Project/README.md

 Unfortunately, this model gave us high RMSE and R2 score, hence cannot be chosen as the best model.

 Model 3:
-Ridge Regression: Ridge Regression is a technique for analyzing multiple regression data that suffer from multicollinearity. ...
-By adding a degree of bias to the regression estimates, ridge regression reduces the standard errors.
+Ridge Regression: Ridge RegressionÂ is a technique for analyzing multipleÂ regressionÂ data that suffer from multicollinearity. ...
+By adding a degree of bias to theÂ regressionÂ estimates,Â ridge regressionÂ reduces the standard errors.
 It is hoped that the net effect will be to give estimates that are more reliable.

 The model performance for the training set: